Drug and Alcohol Rehab Kettering

 Many people aren’t even aware that there’s something of an addiction crisis.
 This fundamental lack of awareness and poor knowledge of common substance misuse issues only adds to the problem.

 We live in a nation where it’s all-too-easy to hide alcohol addiction.
 Drugs are easy to acquire and even prescription medication is becoming a problem.
 Health experts are watching the opioid-epidemic in North America, aware that the United Kingdom isn’t far from the complicated drug addiction problems our neighbours across the Atlantic are struggling to handle.
+There were a reported 28 deaths in this area in 2021, highlighting the extent of the problem here too.

 So what is addiction?
 How does somebody become addicted in the first place, and what are the cures?
 In this article, we’re going to explore this devastating illness and share important information about what addiction involves.
 Too many people are suffering in silence.
 At Cassiobury Court, we have a local rehab centre that we guarantee can help.